Cystocele: Grading

 Several scales exist to grade the severity of a cystocele.

 The pelvic organ prolapse quantification (POP-Q) assessment, developed in 1996, quantifies the descent of the cystocele into the vagina.
 The POP-Q provides reliable description of the support of the anterior, posterior and apical vaginal wall.
 It uses objective and precise measurements to the reference point, the hymen.
-Cystocele and prolapse of the vagina from other causes is staged using POP-Q criteria can range from good support (no descent into the vagina) reported as a POP-Q stage 0 or I to a POP-Q score of IV which includes prolapse beyond the hymen.
-It also used to quantifies the movement of other structures into the vaginal lumen and their descent.
+Cystocele and prolapse of the vagina from other causes is staged using POP-Q criteria and can range from good support (no descent into the vagina) reported as a POP-Q stage 0 or I to a POP-Q score of IV which includes prolapse beyond the hymen.
+It is also used to quantify the movement of other structures into the vaginal lumen and their descent.

 The Baden–Walker Halfway Scoring System is used as the second most used system and assigns the classifications as mild (grade 1) when the bladder droops only a short way into the vagina; (grade 2) cystocele, the bladder sinks far enough to reach the opening of the vagina; and (grade 3) when the bladder bulges out through the opening of the vagina.